reinaldorossetti/cypress-js-allure-report/README.md

 ```

 🔹 This command will:
-1. Generate a clean **Allure report** from test results.
+1. Generate a clean **Mocha report** from test results.
-2. Open the Allure report in the browser.
+2. Open the Mocha report in the browser.

 ---